ryangaraygay/lamp/README.md

 # lamp

-I quick test of using chef-solo, berkshelf, vagrant to setup a LAMP VM.
+A quick test of using chef-solo, berkshelf, vagrant to setup a LAMP VM.
 All cookbooks used is from supermarket to keep it "standard" (but looks like there are still some quirks to get a simple LAMP really streamlined).

 Disclaimer: definitey NOT for production use